paxdotdev/pax/README.md

 On closer inspection, you may notice an important distinction: _Pax's templates are not evaluated within a closure_ — they are declared statically and evaluated entirely at compile time.
-Symbols in expressions that refer to a component's properties, like `color=@self.active_bg_color`, are handled via special runtime lookups in the expression vtable — again, specifically _not_ a reference to some `self` in the scope of some closure.
+Symbols in expressions that refer to a component's properties, like `color=@self.active_bg_color`, are handled via special runtime lookups in the expression vtable — again, specifically _not_ a direct reference to some `self` in the scope of some closure.

 Because the template is evaluated entirely at compile-time, the template is exactly what it is described to be in the code — or in other words, it is both _code_ and _data_, in the same sense as Lisp.
 Expressions themselves, given their functional constraints, are roughly equivalent to formulas in spreadsheets: declarative, easy to isolate, easy to hack.

-The reason _all of that_ matters is because Pax was **designed to be designed** — in the sense of "design tools" that can read and write Pax code as a comprehensive description of any visual content, document, GUI, or scene.
+The reason _all of that_ matters is because Pax was **designed to be designed** — in the sense of "design tools" that can read and write Pax code as a comprehensive description of any visual content, design, prototype, document, production GUI, or scene.